Data Center Designer

 The Data Center Designer (DCD) is a unique tool for creating and managing Virtual Data Center (VDCs).
 Its graphical user interface (GUI) makes data center configuration intuitive and straightforward.
 You can drag and drop virtual elements from the Palette to set up and configure data center infrastructure components in the Workspace.
 For more information, see Palette and workspace.

-As with a physical data center, you can use the DCD to connect various virtual elements to create a complete hosting infrastructure.
+Similar to a physical data center, you can use the DCD to connect various virtual elements to create a complete hosting infrastructure.
 For more information, see Configure a Data Center.

 The same visual design approach is used to make any adjustments later.
 You can log in to the DCD and scale your infrastructure capacity.
 Alternatively, you can set defaults and create new resources when needed.